yyin-dev/MIT6.828/labNotes/lab1/lab1.md

 - `.text`: the program's executable instructions.
 - .`rodata`: read-only data, like ASCII string constants produced by the C compiler.
 - `.data`: the program's initialized data, like *initialized* global variables.
+- `.bss`: space for *uninitialized* global variables, the space is zeroed.

 When linker computes the memory layout of the program, it reserves space for *unitialized* global variables in the `.bss` section, immediately after `.data`.
 C requires that unitialized global variables start with value of zero.
 There's no need to store contents for `.bss` in the ELF binary.
 Instead, the linker records the address and size of the `.bss` section.
 The loader arranges to zero the `.bss` section when loading the executable into the memory.